 When choosing convenience foods without meat, eggs, milk and cheese, those that have lower amounts of saturated fats are a better choice.
-Palm oil is high in saturated fat and food products that contain other vegetable oils or butter are a better choice.
+Coconut and palm oils are high in saturated fat and food products that contain other vegetable oils or butter are a better choice.